Paula became executive director of MCM after several years as a community worker, developing housing for the homeless and rooming house population.

 Paula has a Master's in 'intervention sociale' from UQÀM, and was ordained a United Church minister in 2013.
 She is an accredited supervisor of social work and theology students and has acted as an accreditor of national community ministries for the United Church of Canada.

 Trained as a lawyer in Italy and after practicing law in Israel, Anwar moved to Montreal and completed a Master's of Social Work at McGill University.

-Since 2016, Anwar has been the coordinator of Maa'n-Ensemble, MCM's intercultural program, spearheading projects such as Women Weaving their Dream Catering Collective and Season-Saisons newcomer men's group.
+Since 2016, Anwar has been the coordinator of Maa'n-Ensemble, MCM's intercultural program, spearheading projects such as Women Weaving their Dreams, Catering Collective and Season-Saisons newcomer men's group.

 Anwar's fluency in Arabic and Hebrew has facilitated interfaith relations and community building.
 In 2021, Anwar was named MCM Assistant Director.

-Olga started working at MCM in 2015 managing the Senior's Legal Clinic, and in 2016 was appointed coordinator of both the Just Solutions and Roger Snelling Legal Clinics for seniors.
+Olga started working at MCM in 2015 managing the Senior's Legal Clinic, and in 2016 was appointed coordinator of both the Just Solutions and Roger Snelling Seniors Legal Clinics.

 In 2018, Olga established a partnership with a downtown shelter for women victims of domestic violence to provide staff training and individual interventions with the residents who are vulnerable migrants.

 Olga's multi-cultural immigration background, as well as her mastery of several languages including Spanish, Russian and Ukrainian facilitate our work with the diverse population served by the clinics.